 Rockefeller's carriage road network is an engineering feat.
 You'll see stone walls and some of the 17 stone bridges his crews constructed and marvel at the views as a team of horses clip-clops along cliff-hugging curves.
 It's just the right speed for savoring Acadia and appreciating the foresight of those who endeavored to preserve these lands.

-Carriages of Acadia operates these one- or two-hour narrated sightseeing outings, which take visitors into Acadia's forested interior.
+Carriages of Acadia operates one or two-hour narrated sightseeing outings, which take visitors into Acadia's forested interior.
 Private carriage charters are also available.
 Carriage rides are available late May through late October.
 Reservations are strongly encouraged.
-To book a tour, call 877-276-3622 or 207-276-5721.

 Dine at Jordan Pond House